3 times as many campus visits in the first few weeks.

 - Having a strategic approach to guide the admissions department in their outreach efforts has resulted in reaching more likely to enroll students.
 To date, 47% of high school students responding to an in-class survey have expressed a “high interest” in Northwood, a 7% increase over last year’s respondents

-- A negative trend in enrollment was revealed and enrollment goals were achieved for undergraduate, graduate and adult students
+- A negative trend in enrollment was reversed and enrollment goals were achieved for undergraduate, graduate and adult students